forever14k/Steam-item-search-in-groups/README.md

 4. Refresh or open now steam friends page in chrome.
 5. **Thats it.** Now extension grab updated ids and show them up in input boxes.
 You can now load inventories and search items you looking for.

-In my opinion, steam trading system lack of such a functionality.
+In my opinion, Steam trading system lack of such a functionality.

 ## **How To:** Install from Chrome Web Store (using Chrome).
 1. Open [extension page in Chrome Web Store](https://chrome.google.com/webstore/detail/steam-item-search-between/ajlddciniccidokpjhppahkoefohkchg).